tc39/notes/meetings/2017-01/jan-25.md

 MM: It's all expressible in JSON

 MM: I'd like to imply that we'd continue to leave this to the implementation and pin it down in further specs.

-MS: With this specification of what the object contains, what do you do for anonymous functions, etc?
+MLS: With this specification of what the object contains, what do you do for anonymous functions, etc?

 JHD: Whatever you do now

 MM: For anonymous functions, what the shim does is use a question mark.
 I'm not suggesting we do that, I think we should decide.

-MS: &lt;anonymous>?
+MLS: &lt;anonymous>?

 MM: That would be fine with me

-MS: What do you do when someone just wrote in the code using document.write?
+MLS: What do you do when someone just wrote in the code using document.write?

 MM: Once again, open to suggestions.
 Browsers do very bizarre things that differ from each other here.